metaplex-foundation/aura/consistency_check/README.md

 The Missed mint info file contains mint addresses that we missed.

-Missed token acc file contains token accounts addresses which we missed.
+The Missed token acc file contains token accounts addresses which we missed.

 ## JSONs